 - A series of students built a visualization tool for organic chemistry reactions that is currently used to teach Converse’s organic-chemistry sequence.

-- Haley Cromer ’20 is working on tools that use sound and kinesthetics to help blind students program computer graphics.
+- Haley Cromer ’20 is working on tools that use sound and kinesthetics which assist students who are blind or visually impaired to program computer graphics.

 Using computers to solve general problems takes programming.
 Accordingly, the computer science minor sequence begins with two courses on programming and the principles that shape it.
 The other prescribed course in the minor is on database design, which is essential to data science and to a great deal of business programming.